naddeoa/vscode-baseurl-bug/README.md

+UPDATE: the cause was actually eslint's import/no-unresolved rule.
+It doesn't know how to read the baseUrl in in this project setup and it doesn't show the squiglies until after you open up your .eslintrc file so it's a little tricky to track down.
+Just disabled that rule since typescript checks on its own.

 ## Repro repo for a possible vscode bug

 This repo demos an apparent bug in vscode's intellisense when using typescript with monorepos and opening your projects from the root of the monorepo.